The nonlinear motion of cells subject to external forces: Introduction

 Cells are highly adaptable and move themselves around in a variety of different conditions and environments \cite{Mol_bio_of_the_cell, paluch2016focal,lammermann2009mechanical}.
 This is essential for biological functions such as wound repair \cite{chiou2018why}, organ development \cite{lecuit2007cell}, and in pathological processes such as cancer metastasis \cite{chaffer2011perspective}.
 Understanding individual cell motility and how it affects collective cell migration is key to understanding these processes.
+In particular, experiments show that cell-cell tugging plays an important role in collective migration \cite{trepat2009physical, jain2020role, tambe2011collective}, and that the force distribution within tissues may tell us something about pathological behaviour \cite{ng2014mapping,leal2017size}.

 Cell motility is powered by the cytoskeleton, a dynamic network of interlinking protein filaments inside the cell \cite{mitchison1996actin, fletcher2010cell, juelicher2007active}.
 These filaments can collectively form anisotropic liquid crystalline (LC) phases~\cite{Marchetti2013}.
+There are a number of mechanisms by which cell motility occurs.